ansys/pymodelcenter/doc/source/index.rst

 ==================================================

-Ansys ModelCenter Workflow is a Python client library for Ansys ModelCenter, which is a suite of products delivering tools for creating and automating engineering workflows.
+Ansys ModelCenter Workflow is a Python client library for Ansys ModelCenter, a suite of products delivering tools for creating and automating engineering workflows.

 .. grid:: 1 2 2 2